hissy/rs-csv-importer/readme.txt

 == Changelog ==

+= 0.3 =
+* New feature: Advanced Custom Fields integrate.
+* Enhancement: Use post_id if not already present when inserting post.
 = 0.2 =
 * New feature: Add post_id column.
 It enables to update post data.
 * Some bug fixes